Prisoners of the Real: Chapter 18

-A century ago the West entered an age of artificial substitutes, technical ingenuity, mechanical products, technological values, and accelerating motion.
-The watchword of the age was objectivity – an illusive standard for leaders and the led.
-Objectivity deeply affected the emerging mass communications industry, which before long was serving as one of the most powerful tools of global management.
+About a century ago the Western world entered an age of artificial substitutes, technical ingenuity, mechanical products, technological values, and accelerating motion.
+The watchword of that age was objectivity – a highly illusive standard for both leaders and the led.
+In particular, the notion of objectivity deeply affected the emerging mass communications industry, which before long was serving as one of the most powerful tools of global social management.

-Humanity turned further outward toward the "objective," and upward toward “order” through scientific methods and bureaucratic organizations.
-The dream of the new world, at first sounding much like Rousseau's vision of a naturalized community, became the reality of centralization, regimentation, and predictability.
-Human relations and behavioral engineering were primary tools used by leaders to turn citizens into more easily conditioned extroverts.
+Humanity was still turning outward then, toward the "objective," and upward toward increased “order,” through scientific methods and expanding bureaucratic organizations.
+The dream of the new world, at first sounding much like Rousseau's vision of a naturalized community, gradually became a very different reality -- centralized, regimented, and predictable.
+For a while, nevertheless, human relations and behavioral engineering were effective tools used by many leaders to turn people into more easily conditioned extroverts.

-Materialist assumptions replaced the concept of a "rational soul" with a "tabula rasa" upon which managers attempted to write.
+New materialist assumptions replaced the idea of a "rational soul" with a "tabula rasa" upon which society's managers hoped to write.
 The term "tabula rasa" was introduced by John Locke in 1672, just as a new English middle-class was disposing of the divine rights of kings.
 Rejecting Descartes' theory of innate knowledge, Locke traced it instead back to sense perception.
 We begin, he said, as blank slates, without general principles.
 After birth external stimuli imprint themselves upon the mind.
-Locke applied Newton's mechanistic view to the theory of knowledge:
+Locke applied Newton's mechanistic view of the world to the theory of knowledge:

 "Let us then suppose the mind to be, as we say, white paper, void of all character, without any ideas; how comes it to be furnished?
 Whence comes it by that vast store, which the busy and boundless fancy of man has painted on it with an almost endless variety?
 Whence has it all the materials of knowledge and reason?
 To this I answer in one word, from experience; in that all our knowledge is founded, and from that it ultimately derives itself."

-Combined with dialectical materialism, Locke's hypothesis found considerable support in the 20th century.
-The conditioned reflex – training to respond to a given stimulus in a predetermined fashion – was a shaping mechanism that, according to psychologist J.B.
+Combined with dialectical materialism, Locke's hypothesis found wide support in the 20th century.
+The conditioned reflex –- training to respond to a given stimulus in a predetermined fashion –- was a shaping mechanism that, according to psychologist J.B.
 Watson, confirmed that the human being is "an assembled organic machine ready to run."
-The techniques of operant conditioning developed by Skinner rested upon an assumption that the "living organism" called human being functions faithfully in response to externally administered stimuli.
-This gradually conferred on managers, as natural programmers for these living machines, the status of cultural designer.
-The rest of humanity was meanwhile consigned by behaviorism to a rational extroversion that removed the summum bonum – the highest good, always a bit beyond reach - from view.

-The other-directed person, noted David Reisman in his seminal study The Lonely Crowd, is the model of the salaried employee and bureaucrat in any metropolitan area, "torn between the illusion that life should be easy, if he could only find the ways of proper adjustment to the group, and the half buried feeling that it is not easy for him."
+The other-directed person, as David Reisman described him in a seminal study, The Lonely Crowd, is the model for the salaried worker or bureaucrat in any metropolitan area, "torn between the illusion that life should be easy, if he could only find the ways of proper adjustment to the group, and the half buried feeling that it is not easy for him."
 Reisman documented how the shift away from agriculture and the growth of habits of scientific thought caused religious feelings to give way to rational, often individualistic attitudes.

 The centralization and bureaucratization of society, in turn, increased awareness of and sensitivity to other people.
-The result was the other-directed person – Fromm's "marketer," Mills' "fixer," Arnold Green's "middle class male child."
-Other-direction insured conformity and, therefore, comfort in one's peer group.
+The result was Fromm's "marketer," Mills' "fixer," Arnold Green's "middle class male child."
+Other-direction insured social conformity and, therefore, apparent comfort in one's peer group.
 Rational extroverts care very much what others think of them.
 Being liked is the chief area of concern:

 "What is common to all other-directed people is that their contemporaries are the source of direction for the individual – either those known to him or those with whom he is indirectly acquainted, through friends and through the mass media.
 This source is of course 'internalized' in the sense that dependence on it for guidance in life is implanted early.
 The goals toward which the other-directed person strives shift with that guidance: it is only the process of striving itself and the process of paying close attention to the signals from others that remain unaltered throughout life."

-The moral standard of the modern, rational leader coincides with the demands of society.
-Above all, such a person is adaptive.
-Yet adjustment to the objective situation, the demands of the environment, isn't merely adaptation.
-The factual fetishism of rational managers traps them in short-range planning and bans considerations beyond the observable, all those things that lie outside the immediate conditions of time and space.
-Instead, the manager does only what is needed and expected.
+Conveniently, the moral standard of the modern leader coincides with the demands of society.
+Above all, such a person is adaptable.
+Yet adjustment to the "objective" situation, the demands of the immediate environment, isn't merely adaptation.
+The factual fetishism of rational managers also traps them in short-range planning and bans most considerations beyond the observable, anything that lies outside the immediate conditions of time and space.
+Instead, they do only what is expected.

-In most modern societies, leaders and managers have formed a new class, a brotherhood of ascensionists.
-For these committed strivers, the highest person represents the utmost in power, authority, and sometimes even intelligence.
+In most modern societies, leaders and managers have become a new class, a covert cult of ascensionists.
+For these committed strivers, the highest person represents the utmost in power, authority, and sometimes intelligence.
 But as Lewis Mumford noted, those who look upward and outward, moving across vast distances at rapid speeds, often forget to look downward and inward.
-Both self and Earth are thus sacrificed in a quest for order and control, and the rejection of the inner being becomes the curse of our age.
+Both self and Earth are sacrificed in a quest for order and control, and the rejection of the inner self becomes the curse of our age.

-The dominance of rational habits of thought in virtually all areas of life has given theory the veneer of absolute truth.
+The dominance of purely rational habits of thought in almost all areas of life has also given theories the veneer of absolute truth.
 Despite the limits of perception, we struggle for certainty about the small bits of knowledge we hold.
 Our spirit of logical inquiry is too often a journey to eradicate doubt and establish doctrine.
 Once a hypothesis has been verified, the next step is to corroborate, refine and disseminate it.
-In this way a variety of flawed and false theories attain the status of law.
+In this way a variety of flawed and false theories can attain the status of law.

-Nevertheless, they do comment – on this and many other matters, continuing to spread this belief system.
-Despite its blind spots, the Skinnerian world view has made a deep impact and almost become an item of faith.
+Nevertheless, that belief system has spread.
+Despite its blind spots, the Skinnerian view has made a deep impact, almost becoming an item of faith.
 The simplicity of the reflex doctrine, along with the apparent exactitude of related research, has led to considerable acclaim.
 In Civilized Man's Eight Deadly Sins, Lorenz noted:

 "Even religious believers could be converted to it, for if the child is born as a 'tabula rasa,' it is the duty of every believer to see to it that this child and, possibly, all other children, are brought up in what he believes to be the only true religion.
 Thus behavioristic dogma supports every doctrinaire in his conviction."

-Behaviorism is essentially the doctrine of human as mechanism restated as a democratic principle: all of us are created potentially equal -blank slates without instinct, and would be equal under the same external conditions.
-The threat to democratic order therefore is the "myth" of the inner being, which suggests differences in social need and response.
+Behaviorism is basically the doctrine of human as mechanism restated as a democratic principle: all of us are created potentially equal -- blank slates without instinct, and would be equal under the same external conditions.
+The threat to democratic order, therefore, is the "myth" of the inner being, which suggests the existence of differences in social need and response.

-Most leaders generally accept such mechanistic doctrines, moving their organizations toward increased predictability, continuing the search for the Absolute.
-Yet, in order for rationality to function as the central operational principle, people must be unresisting objects.
-The rulers of the modern world may disagree about ideology or economics, but they have apparently reached a virtual consensus on at least one matter – that the conditioning of humanity is highly desirable.
-The social contract, in the US and elsewhere, may have been initiated with the ideal of individualism, but its implementation has progressed dramatically toward order and uniformity.
+Most leaders generally accept such mechanistic ideas, moving their communities and organizations toward increased predictability.
+But in order for such so-called rationality to function as the central operational principle, people must be unresisting objects.
+The rulers of the modern world may disagree about ideology or economics, but they have apparently reached a consensus on at least one matter – that the conditioning of humanity is highly desirable.
+The social contract, in the US and elsewhere, may have been initiated with ideals such as life, liberty and the pursuit of happiness.
+But it has been amended considerably over time, leaning progressively and dramatically toward order and uniformity.

-Skinner proclaimed that the autonomous human was dead: long live conditioned and conditioning humanity!
-What we need is just more objective, exact research to push back the decimal places that measure the "real world."
-But our half-buried feelings have not disappeared.
-The adjusted life, they remind us, does not bring us closer to the "summum bonum," and may instead have moved us farther away.
+Skinnerians proclaimed that the "autonomous" human was dead, replaced by conditioned and conditioning humanity.
+What they thought we needed was more objective, exacting research to push back the decimal places that measure the "real world."
+But humanity's half-buried instincts have not completely disappeared.
+This adjusted life, they still remind us, is not bringing us closer to the highest good, the "summum bonum," and may instead be moving us farther away.

 This is a excerpt from Prisoners of the Real.
 To read other chapters, go to Prisoners of the Real: An Odyssey